 District 318's Reading Program is based on effective instruction that aligns with the Minnesota English Language Arts Academic Standards.
 Core instruction represents the instruction that ALL students receive and is the model for all classrooms at the elementary level.
-Specifically, all K-2 teachers and elementary principals are continuing to study LETRS which provides scientifically based instruction (Scarborough's Rope and National Reading Panel).
+Specifically, all K-2 teachers and elementary principals are continuing to study scientifically based literacy instruction (Scarborough's Rope and National Reading Panel).
 Below is an outline of the "core" elements of literacy instruction and the expected delivery model: